 While I am a believer in being organized and prepared on road trips (especially when you have camp-site reservations at various national parks), there is definitely also merit to embarking on your journey with only a vague idea of the stops you'll be going and "winging it."
 I think that taking the days as they come on a road trip is definitely more relaxed and a valuable experience.
 But when you're on a tight budget or a schedule of some kind, these tools I have listed come in handy.

 After you have your route and your days planned out, you can begin estimating your budget.

 While they will never be spot on, there are tools you can use to help you assess how much money you will need on various elements of the trip.

-- Gasbuddy and Fueleconomy are both sites that can help you guess how much money you'll need to spend on gas, for instance.
-(This is also where having more trip mates really shows its value — when you divide that number by 3 or 4 it will seem a lot less scary!)
+Gasbuddy and Fueleconomy are both sites that can help you guess how much money you'll need to spend on gas, for instance.
+(This is also where having more trip mates really shows its value—when you divide that number by three or four it will seem a lot less scary!)

 You're going to basically be living out of the trunk of your car for the foreseeable future, so here are some tips to make sure it all runs smoothly:

 - Have a mechanic check your car's fluid levels, brakes, tires and anything else that could cause problems on the road.
 Make sure you have a fully inflated spare tire, jumper cables and extra wiper fluid on hand.